Buchi Emecheta

-Born in Lagos, Nigeria, Emecheta drew in her writing on themes of child slavery, motherhood, female independence and freedom through education, gaining recognition from critics and honours especially with her debut novel, Second Class Citizen.
+Born in Lagos, Nigeria, Emecheta wrote from her childhood experiences, where she explored child slavery, motherhood, female independence and freedom through education, and using them in her works, gained recognition from critics and honours especially with her debut novel, Second Class Citizen.
 Her works often explore the themes of culture, and tensions between tradition and modernity.
-Most of her early novels were published by Allison and Busby, and her editor was Margaret Busby.
+Most of her early novels were published by Allison and Busby with Margaret Busby as her editor.

-Life

-Background and marriage
+Early life

-Emecheta was born on 21 July 1944, in Lagos, Colonial Nigeria, to Igbo parents of Anioma extraction, Alice Okwuekwuhe and Jeremy Nwabudinke Emecheta from Umuezeokolo Odeanta village in Ibusa, Delta State.
+Emecheta was born on 21 July 1944, in Lagos, Colonial Nigeria, to Igbo parents of Anioma descent.
+Alice Okwuekwuhe and Jeremy Nwabudinke Emecheta from Umuezeokolo Odeanta village in Ibusa, Delta State.
 Her father was a railway worker and moulder.
 Her mother, Alice Ogbanje Ojebeta Emecheta, was a former slave girl sold into slavery by her brother to a relative to buy silk head ties for his coming-of-age dance.
 When her mistress died, Ogbanje Emecheta returned home to freedom.

 Emecheta completed her early childhood education at an all-girls' missionary school.
 At nine, she lost her father, who died of the complications from a wound which he contracted in the swamps of Burma, where he had been conscripted to fight for Lord Louis Mountbatten and the remnants of the British Empire.
 After a year, she received a fully funded scholarship to Methodist Girls' School in Yaba, Lagos, where she remained until the age of 16.
 During this time, her mother died, leaving Emecheta an orphan, with books and her imagination becoming her refuge.
-In 1960, she married Sylvester Onwordi, a schoolboy to whom she had been engaged since she was 11 years old.
-Later that year, she gave birth to a daughter, and in 1961 their younger son was born.